Menu

 Boowinda Gorge is the last side track along the Main Gorge Walking Track, and only another 80 metres along from Cathedral Cave.

-This is also where you continue on the Great Carnarvon Walk, a multi-day hike that I keep contemplating doing at some point.
+This is also where you continue on the Great Carnarvon Walk, a multi-day hike that’s still on our ‘to-hike’ list.

 The first kilometre into the gorge is the most spectacular as it’s very narrow and flanked by towering, moss-covered sandstone cliffs.
 The trek is slow-going though as Boowinda Gorge is rocky ground, and you’re basically rock and boulder-hopping the entire time.
 This becomes pretty tiring after a while.
 Walking on a dirt track afterwards never felt so good!

 If you’re up for it, I highly recommend the climb out of the gorge as you’ll be rewarded with sprawling views over Carnarvon National Park.
-The climb out of Boowinda Gorge onto the escarpment is steep and potentially slippery.
+The climb out of Boowinda Gorge onto the escarpment is on an unformed track that’s steep and potentially slippery.

-We’d dumped our packs at the start of Boowinda Gorge, and I was very happy not to have to carry it out of the gorge as my balance would have been all over the place otherwise.
+We’d dumped our packs (after staying the night at Big Bend) at the start of Boowinda Gorge, and I was very happy not to have to carry it out of the gorge as my balance would have been all over the place otherwise.

 EXTENSION: BATTLESHIP SPUR